fireatzhwiki/emlvirus.github.io/personalbase/Info-Tech/password-managers.md

 Here are some tips to help you to use passwords safer:

-* Try to generate as longer & stronger passwords with your password manager isntead of using the same one everywhere.
+* Try to generate as stronger passwords as a website has allowed with your password manager istead of using the same one everywhere.
 * Do **NEVER** share your master passoword.
 * Change passwords for your website account in certain peroid.
 * Enable 2FA if ever provided everywhere.
 Yubikey is a good choice as you can destroy it when you encounter personal threat.